 - Why You Won’t Get An Argument From Me

-*I’m excited to announce I’m now under contract for two new books scheduled for release in 2017.
-It’s a little crazy right now, between the writing deadlines and wedding and the moving to Texas with my new husband — but I’ll try to be here as often as I can!
+*I’m excited to announce that I’m under contract for three new books scheduled for release in 2017-2018.
+It’s a little crazy right now, between writing deadlines and speaking events, the wedding and moving to Texas with my new husband — so I’m taking a break from blogging for a while — but I’ll try to be back here as often as I can!

 My Official Bio (the one they print in my books)